liuhello/linuxFS/README.md

 linuxFS
 =======

-some code read FileSysterm file
+Some code show how to read FileSysterm file.